juzoace/juzoace/README.md

 ### Hi there ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) thank you for checking on my repo.
 Feel free to use any of the project to your own satisfaction

-- 🔭 I’m a full-stack developer currently working with technologies such as Html, Css, Javascript, Vue.js,  React.js, Redux (toolkit), Material UI, Node.js, Typescript, Express.js, MongoDB, Docker, Kubernetes, AWS
+- 🔭 I’m a full-stack developer currently working with technologies such as Html, Css, Javascript, Vue.js,  React.js, Redux (toolkit), Tailwind, Node.js, Typescript, Express.js, MongoDB, Docker, Kubernetes, AWS
 - 👯 I’m looking to collaborate on exciting projects
 - 💬 Ask me about front-end & backend technologies
 - 📫 How to reach me: email uzochukwunwigwe@gmail.com